Statick/RecoverOrphanFields/README.md

 ##### FindLostFields(clip c, int "thresh", int "dthresh", bool "show", bool "merge", string "ovr", clip "input")

-This must be called immediately after the IVTC and does the job of replacing duplicate frames with the lost frames that it finds
+This must be called immediately after the IVTC and before the Decimation, and does the job of replacing duplicate frames with the lost frames that it finds

 ```
 thresh -